 Ingredients of cosmetic tattoo inks

 Iron and zinc oxides (inorganic) are a critical component of cosmetic tattoo pigments because oxides are very stable, nontoxic, and there are many colours available.
 Iron oxides are used in plenty of makeup and cosmetics (like mineral makeup), food, medication, and are a common ingredient in sunscreens.
-Iron oxide is non-reactive, so is considered safe, harmless and inactive.
-Human beings do not seem to be allergic to iron oxide.
+Iron oxide is non-reactive and inactive.
+Most human beings do not seem to be allergic to iron oxide.

 Pigments are ground into a very fine powder, then added to a binder to create a product you use all the time.
 The oxides provide opacity, so solid colours, making them great for foundations.
 These oxides are used in various combinations to make different colours in foundation, blusher, lipstick and eye shadow.
 Tone is obtained by changes in temperature and other factors, and inorganic pigments are less intense in colour than organic pigments (lakes).